waitinfuture/emapreduce/intl.en-US/Data Development/Manage a workflow project.md

     **Note:** You can only associate cluster with the master account.
 The **Cluster Settings** tab is only visible to the administrator of the masteraccount.

 To set both the queue and user to submit jobs to the cluster, click **Modify Configuration** in the Operation column.
-Theconfiguration items are as follows:
+The configuration items are as follows:

 -   Default Submit Job User: Sets the default Hadoop user who submits the job to the selected cluster in the project.
 The default value is hadoop.
 There can only be one default user.
 -   Default Submit Job Queue: Sets the default queue that the jobs are submitted to in the project.
 If you leave this blank, the job will be submitted to the default queue.